Not everyone knows, but I and you know for sure that it is possible to make cookies or any other desserts, really, out of chickpeas.

 How to store the vegan chickpea cookies?

-The best option is to store the cookies in the fridge into an air-tight container after they have cooled down completely.
+The best option is to store the cookies in the fridge in an air-tight container after they have cooled down completely.
 Store them in the fridge for up to 3-4 days.

 You can also keep them in the freezer for a couple of months.
 Again, in an air-tight container or in a freezer bag.
 Take them out of the freezer for about 4 hours before serving.
-Or just reheat them into the microwave for 3-4 minutes, or into the oven at 175 C/350 F for approximately 4-7 minutes.
+Or just reheat them in the microwave for 3-4 minutes, or in the oven at 175 C/350 F for approximately 4-7 minutes.

 FAQ about the vegan chickpea cookies